 We are republishing this in-depth and highly recommended piece on the concept of democratic centralism as part of our series of articles and social media postings relating to the 100 year anniversary of the Russian Revolution.
 The concept of democratic centralism emerged from Lenin and the Bolsheviks during this period and has reshaped much of the Marxist tradition since.
-This version has a newly edited notes section making the source material as accessible as possible. #RussianRev100Years.
+This updated version includes newly edited notes. #RussianRev100Years.

 The terrain is changing beneath our feet.
 Since the collapse of the majority of the “official Communist” regimes, the world has witnessed both events and ideas that have undermined the former dominant thinking within the left.
 The Zapatistas, Argentina in 2001, South Korean workers movements, Oaxaca in 2006, the struggles around anti-globalization, and Greece’s series of insurrectionary moments have increasingly presented challenges to traditional left answers to movements and organization.
 In previous eras Marxist-Leninism was the nexus which all currents by default had to respond to either in agreement or critique.
 Today, increasingly anarchist practices and theory have come to play this role.